theKristi/TombRacer/README.md

 GameDev_spring14
 ================

-repository for game project
+repository for Tomb Racer

-Tomb Racer is an Indiana Jones themed flash game done in AS3 with the Flixel framework
+Tomb Racer is an Indiana Jones themed speed-runner flash game done in AS3 with the Flixel framework